thephillipsequation/devops-transformation-slides/slides.md

 layout: center
 ---
  # Long Lead and Cycle Times
-The prolonged duration from project initiation to delivery often results in:
+ &nbsp;
 - **Delayed Response:** Slower adaptation to market changes and customer needs.
 - **Decreased Productivity:** Resources tied up in lengthy processes.
 - **Reduced Innovation:** Less opportunity for iterative improvements and feedback.

-_Improving lead and cycle times is crucial for agility and competitiveness._

 ---
 layout: center
 ---
 # Frequent Downtime & Incidents

-Frequent downtimes during deployments and operational incidents have significant impacts:
+&nbsp;
 - **Operational Disruption:** Regular downtime affects both internal processes and customer experience.
 - **Trust Erosion:** Repeated incidents can lead to loss of customer confidence and trust.
 - **Resource Strain:** Increased demand on staff for firefighting rather than innovation.

-_Efficient deployment processes and robust code deployment strategies are key to minimizing these issues._

 ---
 layout: center
 ---
 # Long Lead Times for the Creation of Environments

-Efficient creation and consistent management of environments are vital:
+&nbsp;

-- **Rapid Deployment:** Decreases time-to-market by enabling quicker setup of development and production environments.
+- **Slows Deployment:** Increases time-to-market by delaying the setup of development and production environments.
-- **Consistent Quality:** Ensures reliability and reduces errors by maintaining uniformity across different environments.
+- **Inconsistent Quality:** Reduces reliability and increases errors due to a lack of uniformity across different environments.
-- **Resource Optimization:** Saves time and effort, allowing teams to focus on development rather than environment management.
+- **Resource Inefficiency:** Wastes time and effort, preventing teams from focusing on development rather than environment management.

-_Enhancing environment setup processes is crucial for agility and consistent quality in deliverables._
 ---
 layout: default
 ---